 86-year prison term for Dr. Siddiqui: Victory in Courtroom is Loss on Worldwide Public Stage

-This website has maintained an ongoing interest in the bizarre case of Dr. Aafia Siddiqui.
-We have stated we do not know if the Pakistani native is a brilliant neuroscientist or an al Qaeda terrorist as our Government has repeatedly charged she is.
+We have maintained an ongoing interest in the tragic case of Dr. Aafia Siddiqui.
+As we have stated before, we do not know whether Dr. Siddiqui is actually guilty for the offenses she was charged, found guilty and sentenced to 86 years in prison.
 What we do know is that our Government has cloaked the Siddiqui case in such mystery and secrecy that we believe she was most likely kidnapped, along with her three children, by Pakistan’s infamous intelligence agency in Karachi in 2003 and turned over to our Government who placed her in secret detention in Bagram military prison in Afghanistan where she was subjected to torture and other forms of debilitating abuse.

 One cable from the U.S. Embassy in Islamabad, Pakistan, dated July 31, 2008 (two weeks after Siddiqui’s capture in Afghanistan), stated: “Bagram officials have assured us that they have not been holding Siddiqui for the last four years, as has been alleged.”
 Earlier cables from the embassy in February addressed the widespread public protest and outrage in Pakistan following Siddiqui’s conviction in February 2010.
 At that time U.S. Ambassador Anne Patterson charged the protests were the result of “one-sided” media coverage in Pakistan about the case.